harnoor-singh/hello-world/README.md

 # hello-world
-This is my first repository.Just for learning purposes
+This is my first repository.
+Just for learning purposes.
+My name is Harnoor Singh